Past Awards & Scholarships

 The New I-70 Mississippi River Bridge – officially named the Stan Musial Veterans Memorial Bridge – and its corridor were a successful example of multi-state, agency, consultant and stakeholder coordination with more than 30 firms working alongside the Missouri and Illinois Departments of Transportation.
 The four-lane corridor carries 55,000 vehicles daily between downtown St. Louis and Southwestern Illinois and includes the Tri-Level Interchange, the I-70 Connector and the Missouri North Interchange totaling more than 1-1/2 miles of structure and 76.1 roadway lane miles.
 Designed in half the time of similar bridges, with a main span of 1,500 feet, the new bridge is the third longest cable-stayed bridge in the United States.

-2013 Winner - East Riverfront Interlocking, Eads Bridge - East Tower Railroad Span Replacement
+2013 Award - East Riverfront Interlocking, Eads Bridge - East Tower Railroad Span Replacement

 Owner: Bi-State Development Agency